Melissa Mendelson, Solon Springs, Wisconsin

 My favorite memory was running Wilderness this past season.
 It was a pretty sketchy trail as warm temps and low snow made for plenty of bare and slick spots in the beginning, but the effort that was made into making the trail as good as it could be despite the weather was clear and we had a lot of fun.
 I am very thankful the club managed to get it to go off.
 I stopped a few times letting my Siberians cool off to roll in the snow as we were climbing the mountains under the direct sun, so it wasn't our fastest run, but it kept the dogs in good spirits and we came in strong at the finish.

-John Sherwood Fisher
+John Sherwood Fisher, Cook, Minnesota

 I liked Jack London books.